catfoolyou/Block-Bypass/README.md

 >
 > Shimboot works, PROBABLY with similar issues.

+## Legal disclaimer and anti-censorship statement

+This repo has been created to help students bypass and combat district censorship and restrictions.
+I **DO NOT** endorse or encourage the useage of the following exploits for cheating, theft, and/or harmful activity (including, but not limited to exploiting cybersecurity).

+To learn more, please visit https://redflagmachine.com/research/ for an example of the censorship and rights violations that are incurred via internet censorship.

 # Chromebooks
 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.